-If 90-year-old Ethel Kennedy can go without food to make her voice heard, we can all certainly get involved in some way.
 It may be tempting to just flee and cut your losses in America but what will happen if we all desert?
 What about those people who can’t make the move?
 What will happen to them if we don’t stay and protest?

 We’ve put together a list here of the various things you can do to combat Trump’s immigration policies by staying in the US and ensuring immigrant families stay safe.